colurw/flight_sim_GNN/readme.md

 Genetic algorithms have some disadvantages compared to typical machine learning optimisation techniques.
 Like real evolution, there is no guiding hand at work.
 Aiming to maximise fitness by competing against peers results in a random walk through the solution-space.
-Mutated children infrequently outcompete their parents, and it can take many generations before an improvement is seen, resulting in a much slower optimisation process than gradient descent, during supervised learning, for example.
+Mutated children rarely outcompete their parents, and it can take many generations before an improvement is seen, resulting in a much slower optimisation process than gradient descent, during supervised learning.

 ## The Genetic Algorithm